-Starting from the sternum, inhale and straighten the spine.
-When the arms are extended, exhale.
-With the fifth exhalation, place the hands on the floor next to you and a bit forward.
+At the end of the exhalation, place the hands on the floor next to you and a bit forward.
 Pull the pelvis back and up at the same time.

 In the AYI version of the traditional count, from here you flow directly into the next posture.